Protein-ligand Docking tutorial using BioExcel Building Blocks (biobb)

 conda env create -f conda_env/environment.yml

-conda activate biobb_VS_tutorial
+conda activate biobb_wf_virtual-screening

-jupyter-notebook biobb_wf_virtual-screening/notebooks/fpocket/wf_vs_fpocket.ipynb
+jupyter-notebook biobb_wf_virtual-screening/notebooks/fpocket/biobb_wf_virtual-screening_fpocket.ipynb

 Pipeline steps